 Dress for success 101: Layering & The 3 W's

-Finally, a dressing situation where function trumps fashion, how refreshing!
 The core principles of layering apply to activities in all outdoor climates, as mentioned in my last blog post How To Master Outdoor Layers (this post is geared more towards the colder climates you may be visiting from).
 Our bodies are happiest when warm & dry.
-Outdoor elements can challenge this "happy place" in a variety of ways, layering is our best defence.
+Weather and subpar trail conditions can challenge this "happy place" in a variety of ways, layering is our best defense.

 The idea behind layering is to have maximum versatility to maintain an optimal body temperature despite what the weather is dishing out.
 As long as you have a small day pack, you can put on and take of these layers according to changes in the weather combined with changes in your level of activity (which will produce heat and sweat).